geraintwhite/template-html/README.md

 -t|--template  template file to use
---tag          keyword to use be used in HTML placeholder define and build comments --build-tag    keyword to use be used in HTML placeholder build comments (overrides --tag) --define-tag   keyword to use be used in HTML placeholder define comments (overrides --tag)==
+--tag          keyword to use be used in HTML placeholder define and build comments --build-tag    keyword to use be used in HTML placeholder build comments (overrides --tag) --define-tag   keyword to use be used in HTML placeholder define comments (overrides --tag)
 ```

 ## Documentation